 Here are some things to consider as you evaluate your options:

 Reserve duty can do more than fulfill your obligation.
-It's also a good way to keep one foot in the military community and one foot in the civilian world.
+It’s also a good way to keep one foot in the military community and one foot in the civilian world.
 As a reservist, you can be connected to the benefits of military life and civilian life at the same time.
 Find out if reserve duty is right for you by reading Is Your Next Step Joining the Reserves?
 Get the Basics.

 Active-duty, Guard or reserve service members returning from Operation Enduring Freedom and Operation New Dawn deserve the easiest possible transition back to civilian life.
-To thank service members for their sacrifice, the U.S. Department of Veterans Affairs provides a variety of services and benefits, such as ongoing medical insurance, tuition assistance, options to keep your life insurance and readjustment counseling.
+To thank service members for their sacrifice, the Department of Veterans Affairs provides a variety of services and benefits, such as ongoing medical insurance, tuition assistance, options to keep your life insurance and readjustment counseling.
 Learn more about Veterans Affairs Benefits for Operation Enduring Freedom and Operation New Dawn Transitioning Service Members.